TiagoSilvaPereira/vemto-template-engine/readme.md

 ```
 npm install @tiago_silva_pereira/vemto-template-engine --save
 ```
-Then you can import it on your code:
+Then you can import it in your code:

 ```Javascript
 const TemplateEngine = require('@tiago_silva_pereira/vemto-template-engine');